 - Net investment in capital assets This component of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets, if applicable.
 If there are significant unspent related debt proceeds at year-end, the portion of the debt attributable to the unspent proceeds is not included in the calculation of net investment in capital assets.
-Rather, that portion of the debt is included in the same net position component as the unspent proceeds.
-COMIDA has no outstanding debt obligations at either December 31, 2013 or 2012. - Restricted net position This component of net position consists of amounts which have external constraints placed on their use imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
-At December 31, 2013 and 2012, COMIDA has no restricted net position. - Unrestricted net position This component of net position consists of net position that do not meet the definition of "net investment in capital assets," or "restricted."
+Rather, that portion of the debt is included in the same net position component as the unspent proceeds. - Restricted net position This component of net position consists of amounts which have external constraints placed on their use imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
+At December 31, 2014 and 2013, COMIDA has no restricted net position. - Unrestricted net position This component of net position consists of net position that does not meet the definition of "net investment in capital assets," or "restricted."